Mental Health Visa Sponsorship Jobs in North Dakota

 Which visa types are most common for mental health roles in North Dakota?

-The H-1B is the most common visa for licensed psychologists, licensed clinical social workers, and mental health counselors holding relevant graduate degrees, as these roles typically qualify as specialty occupations.
+The H-1B visa is the most common visa for licensed psychologists, licensed clinical social workers, and mental health counselors holding relevant graduate degrees, as these roles typically qualify as specialty occupations.
 Psychiatrists and other physicians may also pursue J-1 visas through Conrad 30 waivers, which allow foreign medical graduates to remain in the U.S. after residency by committing to work in underserved areas, a category that applies to much of rural North Dakota.

 Which cities in North Dakota have the most mental health sponsorship jobs?